Symatem/Documentation/Transport/Encodings.md

 So, if a data structure changes its size at different places, you have to split it up in parts which can change their size independently and use references / pointers in between them.

-This approach is also possible using BitVectors (as allocations) and Triples (as references / pointers), but in case your data structure is read far more often than changed in its size, you can use a new concept: Dynamic composite inlining.
+This approach is also possible using the data field of Symbols (as allocations) and Triples (as references / pointers), but in case your data structure is read far more often than changed in its size, you can use a new concept: Dynamic composite inlining.
 Inlining structs in structs in C is static composite inlining.
 However, in C these structs can not change their size.
-But our BitVectors can because BitVectors are implemented as [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
+But a Symbols data field can, because it is implemented as [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
 Read and write operations are faster because of better better cache coherency, but size changing operations cost more as they have to update the size fields of the entire hierarchy instead of just one.